artemave/artemave.github.com/_posts/2013-03-30-dependency-lookup-with-binding_of_caller.md

 That is all I've got on dependency lookup with [binding_of_caller](https://github.com/banister/binding_of_caller) - an awesome little gem used by [pry-stack_explorer](https://github.com/pry/pry-stack_explorer) and [better_errors](https://github.com/charliesome/better_errors).

-It is worth mentioning that _it is all fun and games til someone has to maintain it_.
+It is worth mentioning that _it is all fun and games until someone gets to maintain it_.
 I'll wait till then before start recommending the above approach...
 But you don't have to!

 {% include JB/setup %}